-Laguna churches are an important part of the province's history.
-As with any community established by the Spaniards, the church is the center of the town's life.
+Laguna churches are an important part of Laguna province's history.
+As with any community established by the Spaniards, the church was the center of the town's life.
 The church was built in the town plaza, adjacent to schools and houses of the prominent families during the Spanish colonization period.
 The church bell ususally signalled the worshippers to go to church to attend mass or church services.
 The bell ringing can be heard throughout the town.
 Before the advent of modern technology, the church bell was also used to gather the people in the town plaza.

 Our Lady of the Pillar Parish (Alaminos)